JaredHolzman/prologProjects/README.md

 ##Graph Coloring
-The graphColoringMassCounties.pro file colors a Massachusettes map with three color so that no neighbors are the same color.
+The graphColoringMassCounties.pro file colors a Massachusettes map with three colors so that no neighbors are the same color.
 A map of Mass counties has been included in the repo for reference.